mattwach/tinygo_picocalc/README.md

 }
 ```

-and here is an minimal version that echos PicoCalc keystrokes to the serial
+Here is an minimal version that echos PicoCalc keystrokes to the serial
 console.
 Compile it with `tinygo flash -target=pico -serial=uart` (or
 `pico2`), then use `tinygo monitor` to view the output (via USB-C).
 The
-PicoCalc must be powered on for the Keyboard to function.
+PicoCalc must be powered on for its keyboard to function.

 ```golang
 package main